Bahadur Group

 They were two parts to the organization: the Special Service Group and the Secret Service Group.
-Both of these groups were trained in commando tactics, sabotage,intelligence collection and deep penetration missions in India while some members received training in Linguistics in order to liaison with local Japanese units.
+Both of these groups were trained in commando style raids tactics, defusing and disposal of bombs and land mines, jungle warfare, long-range penetration missions in India, maneuver warfare, military communications, military intelligence gathering, military logistics, psychological warfare, reconnaissance, and tactical emergency medical while some members received training in Linguistics in order to liaison with local Japanese units.
 Usually operating in groups of 8 to 10 members of the Bahadur group were attached to local Japanese divisions in order to spread propaganda among Indian troops in the British Indian army and to act as pathfinders.